beacon-hq/metrics/docs/trend-metrics.md

     ->trends();
 ```

-This will return a collection where each group has its own projections:
+This will return a `TrendMetricCollection` where each group has its own projections:

 ```php
 [